QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/controller.rst

 	----------------------------------------External Libraries-----------------------------------------------------------
-	type2_dll                                LIBFILE_1          - the library file name, WITHOUT file ending (.dll or .so ) update2                                  LIBFUNCTION_1      - the libary function name that should be called every timestep 100                                      LIBARRAYSIZE_1     - the library exchange array size for data exchange
+	type2_dll                                LIBFILE_1          - the library file name, WITHOUT file ending (.dll or .so ) update2                                  LIBFUNCTION_1      - the libary function name that should be called every timestep 100                                      LIBARRAYSIZE_1     - the library swap array size for data exchange

 **IMPORTANT**: